guettli/scrum/README.md

 Since the scrum team exists to do what the product team wants, it does not make sense that the scrum team invents a written "Sprint Goal" for each sprint.
 Quarterly goals by the product teams are enough.

+# A sprint is a less than short-term

+Maybe I am blind, but up to now I could not find information in the scrum guide about the long term planning.

+Working in two week sprints is fine.

+Nevertheless you need a bit more.

+You should be aware of this.

+For me, short-term means 3..6 months, mid-term means 6..12 months, long-term means 12.. months.

+If you look at Scrum this way, a Sprint is less than "short-term".

 # Scrum is free - no money involved?

 Scrum is free.
 We all love each other.
 No money is involved?